grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Ah fuck-ya Captain Shakes.
 At least I didn't have to weld your fuckin' boat back together to get ya on board this fuckin' time."

-"Good to see you again too Chips.
+"Good to see you again too, Chips.
 I'll have you know my boat has been adjusted and tuned to an absolute precision-meister's peak of fuckin' performance.
 The _Gnat_ is now faster, more maneuverable, and louder than any other boat of its size and displacement."

 "Ah, yer the first fucker I've ever fucking met who is proud to have a loud fucking submarine Captain Shakes."

 They made their way up to the galley, where Chips parted with Shakes to continue working on the efficiencies of her own engines in the engine room.
 Shakes poured some stale coffee from the pot into a mug and sat down.

-Hemi and Percy joined Shakes in the galley as soon as they got the _Prospect_ settled back on course, leaving Gregory and Bastian at the controls.
+Hemi and Percy joined Shakes in the galley as soon as they had the _Prospect_ settled back on course, leaving Gregory and Bastian at the controls.
 The boat would spend the remaining hours of daylight running underwater.
 Hemi did not neglect to warn Gregory to keep a close eye on the depth and ballast control panel and not let the boat dive any deeper than they already were while the _Gnat_ was attached.

 "So Captain Shakes," said Percy, settling next to him with her own stale cup of coffee, "you made it out of the depot without causing a problem?"